icewheel-oss/icewheel-energy-key-beacon/README.md

 # Icewheel Energy Key Beacon

+**Important Notice:** For a more streamlined and up-to-date experience, we highly recommend using the Cloud Run function-based alternative available at [https://github.com/icewheel-oss/icewheel-energy-key-beacon-function](https://github.com/icewheel-oss/icewheel-energy-key-beacon-function).
+This alternative is significantly easier to deploy and includes the latest functionality.

+---

+# Icewheel Energy Key Beacon

 **Live Demo:** [https://key-beacon.icewheel.dev/](https://key-beacon.icewheel.dev/)

 *Note: This is a development environment and may be down due to ongoing development activities.
 Please try again later if it's unavailable.*